 - Visit the Central Market at sunrise to get a glimpse of local Hoi An residents going about their morning routine

-- Try street food and buy your own lantern souvenir at the Night Market
+- Try a street food tour at the Night Market

 Where to stay in Hoi An